Explore how slippage and liquidity impact backtesting results, revealing the hidden challenges in trading strategy performance.

 Common Slippage Types

-Backtesting platforms usually rely on two main slippage models:
+Backtesting platforms usually offer two core models:

-Slippage Model | Description | Typical Application |
+Slippage Model | Description | Typical Use |

 ---|---|---|

-Fixed | A set rate applied to every trade | Simpler trading systems |
+Fixed | Constant rate per trade | Simpler systems |

-Variable | Adjusts dynamically based on market conditions | More advanced systems |
+Variable | Adapts to market conditions | Advanced systems |

 Market Factors Causing Slippage